clw8/portfolio-2022/README.md

 ## Portfolio site
 This portfolio site was created in April 2022.
 Hopefully this provides a good example to how I would normally go about developing apps.
 I spent some time on component reusability and decoupling, and the file structure is similar to what I would normally use on a project.
-ALthough for the sake of time, I've left out E2E testing, I've included a small folder on unit testing, using jest and react testing library.
+For the sake of showcasing relevant knowledge, I've included a small folder on unit testing, using jest and react testing library (for the sake of time I've left out E2E though I may add it at a future date).

 <p align="center">